zacMartinez/calculator/README.md

 # calculator
-Calculator project for The Odin Project's Foundations course
+Calculator project for The Odin Project's Foundations course.